gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 service is indeed behind a layer 7 load balancer AND the load balancer is configured to set correct values in the XFF headers.

-Further more, only the last IP in the XFF header is taken in case a hacker injected a fake IP at the beginning.
+Further more, requests with multiple XFF values will be rejected as it is difficult to know which is the truth.
+And in cases multiple IPs are present in the header, the last IP is taken as only the last one can be trusted as the load balancer sets it before delivering the request to the Proxy.

 ### Performance